Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Large-order corrections

 \subsection{Real instantons}

 We begin our discussion with real instantons.
-In the case of the potential in Eq. (\ref{gammaPotential}), real instantons appear for $|\gamma|>1$, and for simplicity, we set $\gamma=1.05$ in the subsequent discussion when discussing real instantons, but the results are similar for all values of the parameter $\gamma$ greater than $1$.
-As shown in Fig. \ref{Fig2:real-complex-instantons}a, the system then has a local minimum at the origin and the perturbative expansion around it is non-alternating, grows factorially, and hence is divergent and non-Borel summable.
-We perform the expansion of perturbative energy levels by using the BenderWu Mathematica package of \cite{Sulejmanpasic:2016fwr}.
+In the case of the potential in Eq.~(\ref{gammaPotential}), real instantons appear for $|\gamma|>1$.
+For simplicity, we set $\gamma=1.05$ in the subsequent discussion when discussing real instantons, but the results are similar for all values of the parameter $\gamma$ greater than $1$.
+As shown in Fig.~\ref{Fig2:real-complex-instantons}(a), the system then has a local minimum at the origin, and the perturbative expansion around it is nonalternating, grows factorially, and hence is divergent and non-Borel summable.
+We compute the perturbative energy levels using the BenderWu \textit{Mathematica} package of \cite{Sulejmanpasic:2016fwr}.
 For the ground state, the early terms of the energy read

 On the other hand, the coefficients of the large-order terms in the perturbative expansion of the ground state energy level grow factorially in the form